mefellows/katacoda-scenarios/pactflow-getting-started-js/step3.md

 });
 </pre>

-Let's break down what's happening here:
+There's a lot here, so let's break it down a little.

 1. Import the appropriate library - this will differ depending on language
 2. Configure Pact.
 The name of the consumer and provider is important, as it uniquely identifies the applications in Pactflow